La Crosse Regional Airport: Facilities

 There are 11 corporate hangars and eight multi-aircraft T-hangars on the airport property.
 There is a cellphone-use free parking area for those awaiting passenger arrivals.

-For the 12-month period ending December 31, 2021, the airport had 21,053 aircraft operations, an average of 58 per day: 67% general aviation, 28% air taxi / airline and 5% military.
-In February 2023, there were 73 aircraft based at this airport: 60 single-engine, 5 multi-engine and 8 jet.
+For the 12-month period ending December 31, 2022, the airport had 18,143 aircraft operations, an average of 50 per day: 70% general aviation, 26% air taxi / airline and 4% military.

+In August 2024, there were 63 aircraft based at this airport: 49 single-engine, 5 multi-engine, 8 jet and 1 glider.

 Airlines and destinations

-Two major airlines, Delta Air Lines, served by Delta Connection, and American Airlines served by American Eagle, have 3 daily departures and arrivals with direct service to Chicago and Minneapolis.
-Sun Country Airlines has provided periodic Boeing 737 flights to cities such as Bullhead City, Arizona (next to Laughlin, Nevada).
+American Airlines, served by American Eagle, has three daily departures and arrivals with direct service to Chicago.
+Sun Country Airlines provides periodic Boeing 737 flights to cities such as Bullhead City, Arizona (next to Laughlin, Nevada).

-La Crosse Regional Airport is served by Delta Connection's 50-seat Bombardier CRJ200 and occasionally the newer 76-seat Bombardier CRJ900 or Embraer 175.
-American Eagle now flies the Embraer 145 and the larger CRJ700s from Chicago.